ibexa/documentation-user/docs/content_management/block_reference.md

 ## Collection block

-Displays a collection of Content items manually selected from the Content structure, allowing you to feature specific content for promotional campaigns or highlight essential information on your website.
+Displays a collection of content items manually selected from the Content structure, allowing you to feature specific content for promotional campaigns or highlight essential information on your website.
 On the **Properties** tab, set values in the following fields:

 - **Name** — Enter a name for the page block.
-- **Location list** — Click **Select content**, browse the available content, and add to the collection Content items of any content type you want.
+- **Location list** — Click **Select content**, browse the available content, and add to the collection content items of any content type you want.

-All selected Content items appear in the **Selected items** box at the bottom of the window.
+All selected content items appear in the **Selected items** box at the bottom of the window.
 When done selecting, click **Confirm**.

 ## Content List block

-Displays Content items of specified content type from a selected folder, simplifying access to categorized information or targeted content presentation on your site.
+Displays content items of specified content type from a selected folder, simplifying access to categorized information or targeted content presentation on your site.
 On the **Properties** tab, set values in the following fields:

 - **Name** — Enter a name for the page block.
-- **Parent** — Click **Select content**, browse the content, and select a folder containing Content items to display in the list.
+- **Parent** — Click **Select content**, browse the content, and select a folder containing content items to display in the list.
 - **Limit** — Set the number of products to be displayed.
 - **Content types to be displayed** — Select content type(s) to be displayed.